plum-css/plum/_docs/modules-base.md

 ## How do they work?

 Bases are created using **only** [class selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) and can contain any properties that will be shared across your module.

-## Notes

-- A modules base class name should always be in **singular** form. e.g. ``.button`` never ``.buttons``.
-- To provide a consistent interface, base classes should always be declared even if they don't have any properties set on them.